Guid75/goodknight/README.md

 # Installation

-Just building the elm bundle at the right place is enough:
+Building the elm bundle at the right place is enough:

 ```
 elm make src/Main.elm --output elm.js
 ```

-Than open the `index.html` file with your browser and that's all.
+Then open the `index.html` file with your browser and that's all.